 We will quantify potential transmission paths into and within care homes using a survey instrument (an individually-worn electronic proximity sensor) which has previously proved successful in characterizing interaction patterns in a study of influenza in an American school and in other settings.35-37

 The study population will be participants at care homes enrolled in the enhanced surveillance system and visitors to those homes on the days of data collection.
+Visitors on the days in question will be consented using a specific consent form.
 Four 24 hour study periods will be chosen for the transmission dynamics study.
 The 24 hour periods selected will be a convenience sample based on study team availability and study site access.
 Interactions between individuals will be quantified using electronic proximity sensors, called motes, which are worn by or location next to participants and detect and record the nearby presence of other motes.
 The age, gender and role of individual in the care home will be collected.
+A member of the study team will be present at the study site of the days of data collection to consent visitors and distribute the motes.

 We will measure continuous, uninterrupted interactions between participants.
 We will sum the total durations of interactions over each 24 hour period and create participant contact networks with edge weights proportional to the total number of mutual interactions.
 We will use social network analysis and transmission models to relate infection attack rates and dynamics to measured interaction patterns.